British Aerospace 125: Production

 The aircraft went through many designation changes during its service life.
 Hawker Siddeley had bought de Havilland the year before the project had started, but the legacy brand and "DH" designation was used throughout development.
-After the jet achieved full production, the name was changed to "HS.125" except for American exports which retained the DH.125 until it was replaced by BH.125 for Beechcraft-Hawker.
+After the jet achieved full production, the name was changed to HS.125 except for American exports which retained the DH.125 until it was replaced by BH.125 for Beechcraft-Hawker.
 When Hawker Siddeley Aircraft merged with the British Aircraft Corporation to form British Aerospace in 1977, the name changed to BAe 125.
-When British Aerospace sold its Business Jets Division to Raytheon in 1993, the then-main variant of the jet became widely referred to as the Hawker 1000.
+When British Aerospace sold its business jets division to Raytheon in 1993, the then-main variant of the jet became widely referred to as the Hawker 1000.

 While the two prototypes were assembled at de Havilland's Hatfield site, final assembly of all production aircraft would take place at the Broughton factory near Chester until the 1990s.
-By the 2000s, the fuselage, wings and tailfin of the aircraft were still being assembled and partially equipped in the Broughton site, now being owned and managed by Airbus UK; various sub-assemblies were also produced in Airbus UK's Buckley facility.
+By the 2000s, the fuselage, wings and tailfin of the aircraft were still being assembled and partially equipped at the Broughton site, now being owned and managed by Airbus UK; various sub-assemblies were also produced in Airbus UK's Buckley facility, nearby in Flintshire.
 From 1996 onwards, the assembled sections and components were shipped to Wichita, Kansas in the United States, to undergo final assembly.
 Writing in 1993, Flying Magazine said of the type "In numerical terms, the 125 series is the most successful British commercial aircraft ever built, and the world's longest in-production business jet".

-Production of the aircraft came to an abrupt halt in 2013 due to the bankruptcy of owner Hawker Beechcraft, who has suffered during the Great Recession of the late 2000s in which demand for business jets had slumped for a number of years.
+Production of the aircraft came to an abrupt halt in 2013 due to the bankruptcy of owner Hawker Beechcraft, following the Great Recession of the late 2000s in which demand for business jets had slumped for a number of years.
 The type had been in production for more than 50 years when manufacturing stopped, during which time over 1,600 aircraft had been produced.
 In April 2013, the type certificate and support responsibility for all 125s built was transferred to the reformed Beechcraft Corporation.
-As of October 2012, Beechcraft does not intend to restart production of its business jet lines; instead the company intends to alternatively sell or dismantle the production facilities for the 125 family.
+As of October 2012, Beechcraft did not intend to restart production of its business jet lines; instead the company intended to alternatively sell or dismantle the production facilities for the 125 family.